Current Ratio Calculator

 What is a good current ratio?

-A current ratio between 1.2 and 2 is generally considered healthy, indicating the company can pay its short-term liabilities with its short-term assets.
+A current ratio between 1.2 and 2 is generally considered healthy, indicating short-term obligations can be met without unnecessary idle assets.

 Why is the current ratio important?

-The current ratio is critical for assessing a company's short-term financial health and its ability to pay off short-term obligations.
+It is critical for assessing short-term financial health and the ability to pay off liabilities.

 How often should I calculate the current ratio?